 Clinical supervision is a special case of teaching in which at least two persons are concerned with the improvement of teaching.
-The basic factors in this clinical method are the diagnosis and treatment of the individual. merely detecting the causes of maladjustment is not enough.
+The basic factors in this clinical method are the diagnosis and treatment of the individual, merely detecting the causes of maladjustment is not enough.
 It should be supplemented by giving the individual fruitful suggestions and treatment.
 In this supervision model the maximum development of the teacher into the most professionally efficient person she is capable to become.
-In this supervisory process will consists of preobservation activities, observation, recording, data analysis, conferencing, critiquing the supervision and planning.
+In this supervisory process will consists of pre-observation activities, observation, recording, data analysis, conferencing, critiquing the supervision and planning.
 This idea of clinical supervision is useful as a tool for the guidance of teacher self-improvement.
-Merging concept of these three terms 'clinical method' 'supervision' and 'group strategy' brought into a new tremendous concept as a 'group clinical supervision model'.
-The development of this model can be utilized with individual teachers or group of teachers.
-In this Group Clinical Supervision Model Each participant will observer the other participant performance by "taking the role of the performer, the learner and the supervisor, Analyzing the performance ", holds conferences and shares appraisal feedback.
-The goal of group clinical supervision is the improvement of both teaching behavior and pupil out comes and the evaluation of institution.